Shtandart (frigate, 1999): Background

 The original was designed by Peter the Great himself, after his trip to Netherlands and England.
 Completed in August 1703 by the Dutch master Vibe Gerense and then, with Peter as captain, sailed to St. Petersburg to be baptized.
 The ship was named Shtandart, after a new Royal standard showing all four seas to which Russia now had access.

 It served in the Third Northern War and was the flagship of the Russian Navy for 16 years.
 After it was retired in 1719, it remained in the Kronverk Canal behind the Peter and Paul Fortress in Saint Petersburg.
 In 1728 it was so dilapidated that the hull broke into pieces during lifting.
 Tsarina Catharina the First gave orders to build a replica, but they were not carried out at the time.

 History

 Saint Petersburg would celebrate its 300th anniversary in 2003.
 In 1988 the management of the Hermitage Museum commissioned maritime researcher Viktor Krainukov to construct an exposition model of the first ship built at that time, namely the flagship of Peter the Great: the Shtandart.

 1992

 There was very little data, but after extensive research, he made a set of construction drawings and the model.
-When Vladimir Martous, driving force behind the Maritime Training Center, first saw that model of the imperial warship in the city's Menshikov Palace in 1992, he promised to let her sail again."On the moment I saw it, I fell in love," he said."
+When Vladimir Martus, driving force behind the Maritime Training Center, first saw that model of the imperial warship in the city's Menshikov Palace in 1992, he promised to let her sail again."On the moment I saw it, I fell in love," he said."